If you purchase an item after clicking a link on this site, we may receive a commission at no extra cost to you. Learn more.

 Leaving them out paved the way for a market niche to open up.

 Since cologne was technically different from perfume, due to the composition of the solutions, it was easy to place it as the male version of perfume and target marketing for cologne at men.

 In the 90s, celebrities started releasing their own brands of perfume and because female celebrities were releasing perfumes, male celebrities felt the need to release colognes.

-As such, the idea of men wearing cologne and women wearing perfume came to be, along with divided toiletries – like the shower gel for men or the razors for women.
+As such, the idea that men wear cologne and women wear perfume became fixed in the public perception.
+This is similar to divided toiletries – like the shower gel “especially for men” or the (more expensive!) razors just for women.